IPL Treatments – How many, how often, and why??

 To get the very best results from IPL therapy, we recommend that our patients do 5 IPL (intense pulsed light) treatments, performed 4 weeks apart.

 Why 5 treatments?
 Because each treatment builds upon the next one and allows me to treat your skin gradually to see how you will react.
-With the IPL machine we have at Horton SPA (Lumenis M22) we are able to toggle the settings to reach pigmentation and blood vessels at different depths of skin, so that with each treatment we are able to target a specific area.
+With the IPL machine we have (Lumenis M22) we are able to toggle the settings to reach pigmentation and blood vessels at different depths of skin, so that with each treatment we are able to target a specific area.

 Why 4 weeks apart?
 Because skin cells turn over about every 30 days or so, so we want to give the skin enough time to recover and return to its normal state before we treat it again.